umer-amjad/Vector-Spaces/README.md

 # Vector-Spaces-and-Matrices
-Template classes to represent vectors and matrices written in C++.
+Class templates to represent linear algebra over a field, written in C++.

-Currently offers vector addition, scalar multiplication, matrix multiplication, matrix determinants, and matrix transformations of vectors.
+The classes provide vector addition, scalar multiplication, matrix multiplication, matrix determinants, and matrix transformations of vectors.
+Additionally, a class template for &#8484; &#8725; &#119901;&#8484;, the finite field of integers modulo a prime *p*, has been implemented and used as an example of a Field for which the Matrix and Vector classes will work.

 ### Motivation: ###
 - Learning to implement templates in C++
-- Test and improve ability to abstract commonalities correctly
+- Testing and improving ability to generalize abstract ideas correctly
-- Apply and extend knowledge of linear algebra
+- Applying and extending knowledge of linear algebra

 ### How to use: ###

+The code can be compiled using C++14 without the need for any external libraries or frameworks.

-The templated classes provided are as a `Vector<typename Field, int dim>` and `Matrix<typename Field, int row, int col>` where:
+The class templates provided are as a `Vector<typename Field, int dim>` and `Matrix<typename Field, int row, int col>` where:
-- Field is the mathematical field that the vector space is over (e.g. in main, "double" is the type used here to represent the Real numbers)
+- `Field` is the mathematical field that the vector space is over (e.g. in `main`, `double` is used to represent the Real numbers, `Zmod<13>` is used to represent &#8484;<sub>13</sub>, and so on)
-- dim is the dimension of the vector
+- `dim` is the dimension of the vector
-- row and col are the number of rows and columns of the Matrix, respectively.
+- `row` and `col` are the number of rows and columns of the Matrix, respectively.

-The operators + and * are overloaded appropriately and examples are included in main.cpp.
-Examples using other Fields (e.g. complex numbers, Z mod p, etc.) are planned.

-### Future: ###

-Plans include:
-- Implementing the set of finite fields of prime order, i.e. &#8484; &#8725; &#119901;&#8484; (i.e. the integers modulo p) with p prime, as another templated class
-- Reduced row echelon form for matrices
-- Using row echeclon form for faster determinant calculations
+Note that the field must satisfy all the properties of a Mathematical field, i.e. it should have addition, subtraction, multiplication, and division defined.
+Thus, in the C++ code representing the field, along with the arithmetic operations, the assignment operators such as `+=`, `-=`, `/=`, and `*=` should also be defined.
+Finally, the default constructor for the Field class should return the *zero* element of the field (akin to zero initialization for non-class types like `int` and `double`).
+Increment and decrement operations should add and subtract the *one* element of the field respectively.
+Finally, for outputting purposes, the operator `<<` should be overloaded appropriately.

+To show an example of matrices over finite fields, the class template `Zmod<int p>` is provided.
+This represents the field of integers modulo *p*, &#8484; &#8725; &#119901;&#8484;, with *p* prime.

+There are two determinant calculations available: the ordinary one calculates the determinant according to the recursive definition (i.e. Laplace's formula), while `fastDet` calculates the determinant by first putting the matrix into row echelon form, and then finding the determinant.
+Laplace's formula is O(n!) - extremely undesirable - which is why the row echelon form method is provided: it is O(n<sup>3</sup>), a vast improvement over the first method.

+Examples for how these classes and their methods are to be used can be found in the `main.cpp` file.